Svirlag: History

-The camp was located in the medieval buildings of what was formerly the Alexander-Svirsky Monastery.
+The Lagpunkts (detachments) of Svirag were in various locations of Lodeynopolsky and Podporozhsky districts of Leningrad Oblast, as well as in Karelia.
+One of them was located in the medieval buildings of what was formerly the Alexander-Svirsky Monastery.
 Bolsheviks closed and vandalized the monastery in 1918 (it finally ceased in 1925).
-The holy relics were removed, monks partly executed and partly expelled.
-The chief of the monastery archimandrite Evgeniy Trofimov was executed on October 23, 1918 along with 5 monks behind the monastery walls.
-The monastery buildings were turned into prisons, barracks, and mental asylum.
-On September 22, 1998 Ministry of Culture of Russia and Russian Ministry of State Property signed decree about delivery of monastery back to Saint Petersburg parish of Russian Orthodox Church.
+The holy relics were removed, monks expelled.
+The chief of the monastery archimandrite Evgeniy (Efim Trofimov), together with some other church personalities, was accused of anti-Soviet activities and executed on 2 November (20 October O.S.)
+1918.